dfinity/motoko/design/IDL-AS.md

 The following are not necessary true:

- * The type export mapping is not total: there are ActorScript type that cannot be exported, such as mutable arrays.
+ * The type export mapping is not total: there are ActorScript types that cannot be exported, such as mutable arrays.

  * The type export mapping is not injective: there may be different